Event-based MILP models for ride pooling applications: Mixed Integer Linear Programming Formulations

 We refer to $f_c$ as \emph{cost-objective}.
 The second objective function,

-measures the total number of unsanswered requests.
-The next optimization criterion relates to customer satisfaction: We measure the response time to a service request by assessing a user's total excess ride time, which aims at penalizing overly long travel times as well as possibly delayed pick-up times.
+measures the total number of declined requests.
+The next optimization criterion relates to customer satisfaction: We measure the response time to a service request by assessing a user's regret, which aims at penalizing overly long travel times as well as possibly delayed pick-up times.

 Let the variable $d_i \geq 0$, $i \in R$ measure the difference in time compared to a user's earliest possible arrival time.
-We refer to $d_i$ as a user's \emph{excess ride time}.
-Moreover, let the variabe $d_{\max} \geq 0$ measure the \emph{maximum excess ride time}.
+We refer to $d_i$ as a user's \emph{regret}.
+Moreover, let the variabe $d_{\max} \geq 0$ measure the \emph{maximum regret}.
 By introducing constraints

-we can now minimize the total or average excess ride time, or the maximum excess ride time (i.e., the excess ride time in the worst case), respectively.
-The total excess ride time is thus given by the \emph{excess-objective}
+we can now minimize the total or average regret, or the maximum regret, respectively.
+The total regret is thus given by the \emph{regret-objective}